kyma-project/kyma/docs/serverless/08-04-trigger-function-with-event.md

     }
     ```

 2. Send an event manually to trigger the function.
-The first example shows the implementation introduced with the Kyma 1.11 release where a [CloudEvent](https://github.com/cloudevents/spec/blob/v1.0/spec.md) is sent directly to Kyma Eventing.
+The first example shows the implementation introduced with the Kyma 1.11 release where a [CloudEvent](https://github.com/cloudevents/spec/blob/v1.0/spec.md) is sent directly to Eventing.
 In the second example, an event also reaches the Kyma, but it is first modified by the compatibility layer to the format compliant with the CloudEvents specification.
 This solution ensures compatibility if your events follow a format other than CloudEvents, or you use the Event Bus available before 1.11.

     <div tabs name="examples" group="test=subscription">
       <details>